 4.1 Hubstaff [Get Hubstaff]

 Hubstaff is a time tracking remote tool that utilizes a desktop app to record time.
-Users simply select the project they are working on and begin the timer.
+Users select the project they are working on and begin the timer.

 The app will then record various information, capture random screenshots (an option that can be customized or turned off), track activity (based on keyboard and mouse usage) along with applications used and URLs visited.